This page describes the upgrade path from Datastore to Firestore.

 - Writes to an entity group are no longer limited to 1 per second.

 - Transactions now use pessimistic locks instead of optimistic concurrency

 For more about Datastore mode, see Firestore in Datastore mode.

 Starting in 2021, Google Cloud will gradually upgrade existing Datastore databases to Firestore in Datastore mode.

 Automatic upgrade to Cloud Firestore in Datastore mode

-When the automatic upgrade process begins, Google Cloud will begin contacting owners of existing Datastore databases to schedule an automatic upgrade to Firestore in Datastore mode.
+When the automatic upgrade process begins in 2021, Google Cloud will begin contacting owners of existing Datastore databases to schedule an automatic upgrade to Firestore in Datastore mode.

 If you manage an application that uses Datastore, you will not need to update your application code.
 We will notify you about the schedule of your application's upgrade to Datastore Mode.
 The upgrade will not require downtime.

 For additional questions about the automatic upgrade process, contact one of our support channels.